codacy/docs/docs/getting-started/codacy-quickstart.md

 Congratulations, your new repository is ready!

 -   To explore the initial analysis results, [check the **Issues** page](../repositories/issues.md).
 -   The first analysis is based on **default configurations**.
-We recommend that you [customize your setup](customizing-your-setup.md) to match your preferences and specific scenario.
+We recommend that you [configure your repository](configuring-your-repository.md) to match your preferences and specific scenario.